geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 of course, modularize.
 Within those modules, again prioritize verticals.
 But also make sure to integrate those modules.

 Let's get concrete and say you want to design a webshop.
-Rather than having your frontend and backend team flesh out fancy system parts independently, have them build very narrowly scoped versions from the start and integrate asap.
+Rather than fleshing out your frontend first (or independently from the backend), build very narrowly scoped versions from the start and integrate asap.
-Your frontend has just a search bar and maybe a coupon code field.
+Your frontend could just be a search bar and maybe a coupon code field at first.
 Your backend database has just one item in it, and there's some business logic to check if the coupon code is valid.
-Make all this work together, and you'll expose a zillion architectural decisions you need to make and as many potential sources of problems: from all your API specifications being incorrect, to a user (maybe just a different team member) trying a [Bobby Tables](https://xkcd.com/327/) style SQL injection for fun.
+Make all this work together, and you'll expose a lot of architectural decisions you need to make and as many potential sources of problems: from all your API specifications being incorrect, to an early tester trying a
+[Bobby Tables](https://xkcd.com/327/) style SQL injection for fun.

 ## Conclusion